Azure/azure-resource-provider-sdk/docs/api-overview.md

 Making responses
 ---
+Your RP should respond in less than 20 seconds to requests, otherwise Windows Azure will consider the operation timed out.

 Responses adhere to standard HTTP conventions.
 For simplicity, HTTP codes `200` and `201` are considered equivalent. `403` is used to indicated unauthorized access. `409`, codes in the `5xx` range and timeouts are considered errors, and Windows Azure will retry with the same ETag.

 Where a response body is required, you are expected to return XML.
 JSON is not currently supported, but is being considered for future revs of the API.